99designs/gqlgen/docs/content/getting-started-dep.md

 ---
-linkTitle: Getting Started
+linkTitle: Getting Started Using dep
 title: Building GraphQL servers in golang
 description: Get started building type-safe GraphQL servers in Golang using gqlgen
-menu: main
 weight: -7
+hidden: true
 ---

+> Deprecated
+>
+> This tutorial uses the `dep` tool to manage dependencies instead of Go Modules and should be considered a deprecated way to use gqlgen.
+Read out new [Getting Started]({{< ref "getting-started.md" >}}) guide for instructions for using Go Modules.

 This tutorial will take you through the process of building a GraphQL server with gqlgen that can: